DiogenisPanagiotis/Vue-Music/README.md

+## Description

-This project was created using Vue.js, Node.js, & Express.js.
+This project was created using Vue.js, Node.js, Express.js and Spotify's Web API.
+Search for albums, tracks and enjoy!

 ##Demo

 https://vue-music.herokuapp.com

-## Description

-Search for music albums, listen and enjoy!

 ## Usage